Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 mathjax: true
 ---

+The Monte Carlo method is a way of simulating a distribution by way of randomly generating a whole bunch of numbers.

+Stock prices can be described as a _random walk_.
+That is, a stock price is the linear combination of a number of infinitessimally small changes otherwise known as the __Wiener Process__.
+Each change is randomly sampled from some parametric distribution.
+Our predicted stock price is where ever we end up at the end of the random walk.

+With Monte Carlo, we simple generate __large__ number of stock prices and calculate the pay-off for each of them.
+We average these pay-offs to obtain our predicted option price.

+## Formula

 The behaviour of the price of a stock price can be described by the Generalised Wiener process.